Patrick Willis

-Patrick L. Willis (born January 25, 1985) is an American former professional football player who spent his entire eight-year career as a middle linebacker with the San Francisco 49ers of the National Football League (NFL).
-He was drafted by the 49ers in the first round of the 2007 NFL Draft.
-He played college football for the Ole Miss Rebels and received consensus All-American honors.
+Patrick L. Willis (born January 25, 1985) is an American former professional football player who was a linebacker for his entire eight-year career with the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Ole Miss Rebels, earning consensus All-American honors in 2006 and was selected by the 49ers in the first round of the 2007 NFL draft.

-During Willis's senior season at Ole Miss, he received the Butkus Award and the Jack Lambert Award as the nation's top linebacker.
-A year later as a member of the 49ers, Willis led the NFL in tackles, earned first-team All-Pro and Pro Bowl honors while being named the 2007 AP NFL Defensive Rookie of the Year.
-Willis made the Pro Bowl in his first seven seasons in the NFL, and earned All-Pro honors in his first six years.
-He won the college Butkus Award in 2006 while at Ole Miss and in 2009, he won the professional Butkus Award while with the 49ers.
+During Willis's 2006 senior season at Ole Miss, he received the collegiate version of the Butkus Award and the Jack Lambert Award as the nation's top linebacker.
+A year later as a member of the 49ers, Willis led the NFL in tackles, earned first-team All-Pro and Pro Bowl honors while being named the 2007 NFL Defensive Rookie of the Year.
+Willis made the Pro Bowl in his first seven seasons and earned All-Pro honors in his first six years in the NFL.
+He won the professional version of the Butkus Award while with the 49ers in 2009.
+His career accomplishments culminated with Willis being inducted into the Pro Football Hall of Fame in 2024.